 An attainable outcome describes a realistic expectation of your students.
 For example, first-year accounting students would not be required to analyze a complex tax case study because they would not have the needed prerequisite knowledge.
 Similarly, engineering or math students would not study differential equations before they have completed first-year calculus.
 In both cases, a fairly linear progression through the program’s curriculum is required.
 In other disciplines, the content might not change as much as the required learning activity.
 Consider the review of journal articles by second-year students and master’s students.
 While the second-year student might be expected to find credible sources within the discipline, the master’s student is expected to critically evaluate those articles.
 It is valuable to understand where your course fits into the broader curriculum to assist with identifying what your students can reasonably achieve.

-When writing outcomes, a tool that is useful in defining the level that students need to attain is Bloom’s (1956) Taxonomy of Educational Objectives.
+When writing outcomes, Bloom’s Taxonomy (1956) is a useful tool in defining the level that students need to attain.
 Bloom and his colleagues divided learning into three domains: cognitive, psychomotor, and affective.
 Today, we expand psychomotor to include a broad range of skills (e.g., problem-solving, critical thinking, communication, etc.).

-Within each domain, a hierarchy was created to demonstrate the increasing complexity associated with learning.
+Within each domain, a learning hierarchy demonstrates the increasing complexity associated with learning.
 In the cognitive domain, for example, there are six levels: knowledge, comprehension, application, analysis, synthesis, and evaluation.
 In 2001, Anderson and Krathwohl modified the original hierarchy suggesting, for example, that creating something requires a higher level of thinking than evaluating someone else’s creation.
 The resulting cognitive domain hierarchy is presented in Table 1.

 |Remember||Recall, remember, match, select, identify, choose, order, outline|